 In June 2011, the FASB issued ASU 2011-05, Presentation of Comprehensive Income.
 ASU 2011-05 requires entities to present the total of comprehensive income, the components of net income, and the components of other comprehensive income either in a single continuous statement of comprehensive income or in two separate but consecutive statements.
 The ASU is effective for interim and annual reporting periods beginning after December 15, 2011, and should be applied prospectively.
-The ASU has not yet been adopted and will not have a material impact on our company's financial position, cash flows or results of operations.
+The ASU has not yet been adopted and will not have a material impact on our company's financial position, cash flows or results of operations, as it relates to modified presentation of existing financial statements.